mmistakes/made-mistakes-jekyll/_posts/articles/2013-05-16-drawing-faces-paper-53.md

 Still confused?
 Here are the general steps I follow for every portrait I draw.
 Don't worry if you're just starting out --- almost anything you create with Paper by 53 will look beautiful.
 Just experiment with the tools and have fun with your journey --- the rest will come naturally.

+* Table of Contents
+{:toc}

 ## Shape the Canvas

 I decided on a square frame for [my project]({{ site.url }}/paperfaces/ "PaperFaces iPad Portrait Project"), but you might want to experiment with the shape and canvas placement to better suit your needs.
 I like to draw the frame freehand with black ink to give it character, but you can use pencil if you want to hide it easier.

-**ProTip:** Don't want to bother drawing the same frame each time?
+<i class="fa fa-magic fa-2x"></i> **ProTip:** Don't want to bother drawing the same frame each time?
 Then make a template of it that you can copy at will.
 To do this: draw the frame or whatever else you want on all your pages, pinch the page to zoom out, tap and hold on the (+) until the *duplicate button* appears, then tap that.
 Now you're free to move this new page around, copy it to another sketchbook, or duplicate it again.
 {: .notice}

 ## Apply a Background